Tunable-spin-model generation with spin-orbit-coupled fermions in optical lattices

 The differential phase imprinted by the laser implements a net spin-orbit coupling (SOC) by generating a momentum kick to the atoms while flipping their spin~\cite{dalibard2011colloquium,goldman2014colloquium,Wall2016,kolkowitz2017soc,Bromley2018,Livi2016}.
 The realization of this effective flux in 1D is depicted in Fig.~\ref{fig_Schematic}(b).
-The drive can be implemented with a direct interrogating laser (if the internal states $g$, $e$ are split by optical frequency), or a Raman coupling (see Section~\ref{sec_Experiment} for details).
+The drive can be implemented with a direct interrogating laser (if $g$, $e$ are clock states), or a Raman coupling (if $g$, $e$ are ground hyperfine levels), see Section~\ref{sec_Experiment} for details.
 We assume $\phi \in [0,\pi]$ without loss of generality.

 For sufficiently strong interactions $U/J \gg 1$ at half filling $N/L = 1$ with one atom per site, double occupancies of lattice sites are strongly suppressed.
 The system dynamics in this regime may be approximated with a spin model, as depicted in Fig.~\ref{fig_Schematic}(c).
 We define a dressed spin basis at different lattice sites by making a gauge transformation, defining new fermionic operators $\{\hat{a}_{j,\uparrow}, \hat{a}_{j,\downarrow}\}$ to remove the SOC phase,